OISF/suricata/doc/userguide/output/eve/eve-json-format.rst

         types:
           - alert
           - dns:

+            # Logging format.
+In 8.0 version 3 is the default.
+Can be
+            # set to 2 to keep compatibility with Suricata 7.0.
+            # version: 3

             # Control logging of requests and responses:
             # - requests: enable logging of DNS queries
             # - responses: enable logging of DNS answers